scripting/feedlandSocket/README.md

 Every time FeedLand finds a new item, you'll see a message over the websocket pipe with a payload that includes the item and information about the feed it came from.

+### Video demo

 I recorded a <a href="https://www.youtube.com/watch?v=_Q-ks3uytZI">video demo</a> showing what it looks like if you'd like to see before downloading and running the software.

 Also includes random commentary from your humble programmer. :-)